nais/doc/docs/guides/basics.md

-# A NAIS Guide
+# Deploying an application

-Welcome to NAIS!
-This guide will take you through the process of getting up your first NAIS application up and running and is intended for people without any previous experience with NAIS and the tools we use.
+This guide will take you through the process of getting a simple NAIS application up and running and is intended for people without any previous experience with NAIS and the tools we use.

 !!! note "Questions or feedback?"

-    If you have any questions or feedback, please reach out to us on [Slack](https://nav-it.slack.com/archives/C5KUST8N6) or [GitHub Issues](https://github.com/nais/doc/issues/new/choose).
+    If you have any questions or feedback, please reach out to us on Slack or [GitHub Issues](https://github.com/nais/doc/issues/new/choose).
 We are happy to help!

 ## Introduction

 NAIS is a platform for running applications in the cloud.
 It is built on top of [Kubernetes](https://kubernetes.io/) and provides a set of tools and services that makes it easy to build, deploy and operate applications in a secure and scalable way.
 We often say "It is like Heroku, but for the Norwegian public sector".

-In this guide, we will show you how to build a simple web application and deploy it to NAIS.
-You will learn how to:

-- Containerize your application
-- Configure your application for NAIS
-- Build your application on GitHub Actions
-- Deploy your application to NAIS

 ### Prerequisites